 6. Rollback to an older version of Android Messages

 An alternative to completely ditching the app until Google sorts things out is to use an older version of Android Messages.
 But, how to do that, you might ask?
 With an APK, it’s rather simple.
-We wrote about it in detail, here.
+We wrote about how to roll back apps on Android in detail.
 Basically, you use an older version APK to roll back and, hopefully, avoid issues the current stable (stable?) version has.

 Here’s how to roll back Android Messages via an APK: